These Reuben Fritters are a fun way to turn leftover corned beef into tasty appetizers! Crispy fried on the outside with a creamy, cheesy center!

 Drop your fritters into a large pot of canola oil that’s at about 350º.
 If you don’t have a thermometer you can stick the handle of a wooden spoon in the oil and if bubbles form all around it you’re at about 350º.

 Fry up these Reuben Fritters for 4 minutes until they’re golden brown then remove to a paper towel lined plate to cool.
+Season them with salt while they’re still hot so that the seasoning sticks to the fritters.

 - 3/4 lb. corned beef, chopped (you can use leftover corned beef or get it at the deli)